This programme is ideal for aspiring medical students looking to improve their CV and deepen their understanding of medicine.

 It’s time to wave goodbye to Kathmandu and travel almost six hours to Chitwan.
 On arrival, you will be welcomed with lunch and given a moment to settle into your new home for the rest of your trip.

 Later that afternoon, your group will take part in cultural awareness training.
-This will give your group insight into Nepali culture, customs, and traditions, bettering your understanding of the people you will meet throughout your journey, and helping you to feel more at home.
+This will give your group insight into Nepali culture, customs, and traditions, bettering your understanding of the people you will meet throughout your journey and helping you to feel more at home.

 There will also be orientations to help you feel more at ease while in Nepal.
-You will be shown the local area and taken to your placement to get to know the facilities, meet placement staff, and discuss expectations and their work schedules.
+You will be shown the local area and taken to your placement to get to know the facilities, meet placement staff, and discuss expectations and work schedules.

 Days 3-6